Where To Study

 Go to the library.

-I love libraries, but it doesn’t always make sense to go there.
+I love college libraries, but it doesn’t always make sense to go there.
 For example, you may have a small study time block and you don’t want to waste that time walking across campus to get to the library.

 Find as many spots as you can where you can quickly take advantage of extra minutes and still avoid interruptions.
-Think of them as your study hideaways.
+Think of them as your hideaways.

 One of the easiest spots for a quick study session is right in a classroom.
 You’re either going into one or leaving one many times each day.
 You might as well arrive early and use the time to get something done.
 If you have an hour or two before class and you know the room’s empty, go there.
 The best part is that you’ll never waste a minute, since you can literally use every single one right up until class starts.